 In addition to the tax benefit to employee/recipients for excluding such payments from gross income, employers are permitted to deduct the amounts paid as qualified disaster relief payments to the same extent they would be if such payments were includible in gross income.

-In this case, the current Texas flooding has been declared a federal disaster.
-As a result, employers who give amounts that meet the requirements for “qualified disaster relief payments” will be able to deduct those amounts for tax purposes while the amounts received by the employees will be excludible from gross income, to the extent that those same expenses are not otherwise compensated for by insurance/other means.
+In the Gulf South, hurricanes and flooding are the most commonly declared federal disasters.
+When this occurs, employers who give amounts that meet the requirements for “qualified disaster relief payments” will be able to deduct those amounts for tax purposes while the amounts received by the employees will be excludible from gross income, to the extent that those same expenses are not otherwise compensated for by insurance/other means.

 Employers may also be able to help employees affected by disasters through donations to employer-sponsored donor advised funds.
 In general, a donor-advised fund is a fund that is established with a sponsoring organization, generally a public charity (e.g., a community foundation), where the contributions by the donor are separately identified and with respect to which the donor can advise on how the money should be used.